About Quality Course Review

 REQUIRED

-2. Does the course provide an overview (e.g., a list, table, or schedule, etc.) of all course activities and corresponding deadlines?
+5. Does the course provide an overview (e.g., a list, table, schedule, syllabus) of all course activities and corresponding deadlines?